maliMirkec/personal-website/site/testimonials/cory-schmidt.md

     exclude: true
     limit: 6
   - type: banner-alpha
-    title: Get professional web development advice
-    desc: I specialize in technologies related to frontend, user interface, and website development.
-    cta:
-      href: /contact/
-      title: Hire me
+    banner: consultation
 excerpt: Silvestar is a thought-leader in web development, and his work reflects it...
 ---

-> _Silvestar has been our web developer at Wunder Mobility for the past year.
-In that time, I’ve found him to be diligent, highly talented, hard working, collaborative and self-motivated._
+> Silvestar has been our web developer at Wunder Mobility for the past year.
+In that time, I’ve found him to be diligent, highly talented, hard working, collaborative and self-motivated.
 >
-> _When Silvestar took over our domain, it had multiple technical issues and was on an outdated CMS.
+> When Silvestar took over our domain, it had multiple technical issues and was on an outdated CMS.
 He quickly made progress and improved our technical set up making iterative gains each week.
 At the same time, he worked together with our Creative team to improve the design of the website.
-He was able to not only collaborate with designers but had synergy and helped improve the overall UI and UX._
+He was able to not only collaborate with designers but had synergy and helped improve the overall UI and UX.
 >
-> _Silvestar is a thought-leader in web development, and his work reflects it.
+> Silvestar is a thought-leader in web development, and his work reflects it.
 His knowledge goes beyond development of websites and extends into areas like technical SEO and backend development.
-He assisted on Google Ads and CRM connection projects that were vital to our success._
+He assisted on Google Ads and CRM connection projects that were vital to our success.
 >
-> _Silvestar is a great developer to work with, and I recommend him to any Marketing team._
+> Silvestar is a great developer to work with, and I recommend him to any Marketing team.